Daffy Duck's Quackbusters: Home media

-The film was released on DVD in the United States on August 4, 2009, by Warner Home Video.
-Three bonus cartoons are included as extras: Duck Dodgers and the Return of the 24½th Century, Superior Duck and Little Go Beep.
+The film was released on VHS on July 19, 1989 (just nine days after Mel Blanc's death), and later on DVD in the United States on August 4, 2009, by Warner Home Video.
+Three bonus cartoons are included as extras in the DVD release: Duck Dodgers and the Return of the 24½th Century, Superior Duck and Little Go Beep.
 It was later released in the UK on July 5, 2021, with the same bonus shorts.
 It is also available on iTunes.
+The film was later released on Blu-ray via the Warner Archive Collection on January 28, 2025.

 The Duxorcist saw an individual release as part of the Looney Tunes Parodies Collection on February 4, 2020.